tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 MAY impose a limit that is lower than that; in both cases, they MUST apply the same limit as if no compression were used.

+While the Certificate message in TLS 1.3 is encrypted, third parties can draw inferences from the message length observed on the wire.
+TLS provides a padding mechanism (discussed in Sections 5.4 and E.3 of [RFC8446]) to counteract such analysis.
+Certificate compression alters the length of the Certificate message, and the change in length is dependent on the actual contents of the certificate.
+Any padding scheme covering the Certificate message has to address compression within its design, or disable it altogether.

 # Middlebox Compatibility

 It's been observed that a significant number of middleboxes intercept and try